wildfly/wildfly-core/SECURITY.md

 ## Security Contacts and Procedures

-<PROJECT_NAME> community takes security very seriously, and we aim to take immediate action to address serious security-related problems that involve our products or services.
+The WildFly community takes security very seriously, and we aim to take immediate action to address serious security-related problems that involve our products or services.

 Please report any suspected security vulnerability in this project to Red Hat Product Security at secalert@redhat.com.
 You can use our GPG key to communicate with us securely.